jakehschwartz/recipe-scraper/README.md

 I was able to set up the project as a bookmarklet.
 It was a very simple change, just had to create a link that runs the javascript.
 This link can then be dragged into the bookmark bar.
 To see the link, go to [the project page](https://jakehschwartz.github.io/recipe-scraper)

+### 01/14/2017
+When testing the bookmarklet I created yesterday, I found an issue with my function to determine if there was a recipe.
+I expected `document.body.toString` to give me the raw html, but it did not.